GoogleCloudPlatform/spanner-migration-tool/sources/postgres/README.md

 on a PostgreSQL database (via go's database/sql package).

-The following examples assume a `harbourbridge` alias has been setup as described in the [Installing HarbourBridge](https://github.com/GoogleCloudPlatform/spanner-migration-tool#installing-spanner-migration-tool) section of the main README.
+The following examples assume a `harbourbridge` alias has been setup as described in the [Installing Spanner migraiton tool](https://github.com/GoogleCloudPlatform/spanner-migration-tool#installing-spanner-migration-tool) section of the main README.

 ### Using HarbourBridge with pg_dump